viccro/cryptidSightings/dataDict/evidence.md

 **Attributes:** *termSource*, *termSourceID*

 **Recommended values for *termSource*:** See list of local acronyms.
 Recommended are: WFSGeneral, WFSMorphology, and WFSDNA.
+Use the term "local" if supplied by the record creator.

 ## Sub-element: [mediaEvidence](mediaDetails.md)